Fowlpox in Chickens: Causes & Treatment

 Fowlpox is a specific variety of the avian pox virus to which only poultry is susceptible.
 Fowlpox will only manifest in chickens and turkeys.

-There are other types of the avian pox virus that target different birds.
-Pigeonpox will only affect pigeons, and canarypox will only affect canaries.
-Apart from these three, there exist several other variations, like quailpox.
+There are other types of avian pox virus that target different birds.
+Pigeonpox only affects pigeons, canarypox only affects canaries, and quailpox only affects quails.
+Apart from these, there exist several other variations.
 All these avian poxviruses are different, and each virus can only grow and replicate on a particular host.

 The fascinating part is that they share the same antigens.
 Antigens are markers of the virus that the immune system recognizes.
 Strains of canarypox can be used to train the immune system of other birds.
 The immune system will create antibodies without the risk of getting sick.